cran/movecost/README.md

 * The accumulated cost rasters (around point a and around point b) are now returned by 'movecorr()'.
 * The cost-surface is now returned (but not plotted) by 'movecost()'.
 * Minor internal optimizations.
-* Mninor amendements and improvements to the help documentation.
+* Minor amendements and improvements to the help documentation.

 `version 0.7`:
 Function 'movecorr()' added.
 In the 'movecost()' function, the option has been added to have the function producing or not a graphical output (via the 'graph.out'parameter).The Marquez-Perez et al.'s modified Tobler's function has been renamed for consistency with the names given to the other functions: from 'mt' (which was standing for "modified Tobler"") to 'mp' (which stands for "Marquez-Perez"").